 Leslie S. Klinger is the New York Times-bestselling editor of the Edgar®-winning The New Annotated Sherlock Holmes, The New Annotated Dracula, and most recently, the Bram Stoker Award®-nominated The New Annotated H. P. Lovecraft for Liveright/W. W. Norton, In the Shadow of Edgar Allan Poe (Pegasus Books), as well as the Bram Stoker Award®-nominated Annotated Sandman (Vertigo/DC Entertainment).
 He also co-edited, with Laurie R. King, the anthologies A Study in Sherlock (Random House) and the Anthony®-winning In the Company of Sherlock Holmes (Pegasus Books).

-His New Annotated Frankenstein will be published by Liveright in August 2017.
+His New Annotated Frankenstein was published by Liveright in August 2017.
 Klinger formerly served as the SoCal chapter president and on the national board of the Mystery Writers of America and is the treasurer of the Horror Writers Association.
 He practices tax, estate planning and business law in Los Angeles, where he lives with his wife, dog and two cats.

-Born and raised in Chicago, Klinger is a longtime supporter of Loyola University Chicago’s Life After Innocence and has volunteered his assistance on tax matters.
+Born and raised in Chicago, Klinger is a longtime supporter of Life After Innocence and has volunteered his assistance on tax matters.
 He was thrilled to be asked by Laura Caldwell to co-edit Anatomy of Innocence and to have an opportunity to work with the amazing individuals whose stories are told in the book and the equally amazing writers who tell them.

 Read about all the exonerees involved, including death row exoneree Kirk Bloodsworth, whose Kirk Bloodsworth Postconviction DNA Testing Program was established under the 2004 federal Innocence Protection Act.